 The main draw towards IF-ISA is the expected returns, which average between 6-8% p.a..
 The higher interest rate can be partially attested to the risks associated with P2P lending.
 In addition, IF-ISA investments in P2P lending are not protected by the Financial Services Compensation Scheme (FSCS), unlike many other ISAs mentioned above.

-IF-ISA providers aim to produce a higher return for investors by cutting out the middle man (the bank), by directly linking investors/lenders to borrowers, who can be individuals (personal loans), small businesses or property developers (property loans).
+IF-ISA providers aim to produce a higher return for investors by cutting out the middle man, the bank, by directly linking investors/lenders to borrowers, who can be individuals using personal loans, small businesses or property developers with property loans.

 It is important to point out that the IF-ISA only extends to FCA regulated and approved lending platforms, where investors are investing in debt, and will pay interest, which will not be taxed.
 The IF-ISA only extends to debt products and excludes equity-based investing.

 CrowdLords has been primarily an equity-based investment platform, and we’ve recently entered the debt market, starting with our Elliot House 1st Charge Loan, and more recently the Airspace Mezzanine Loan in Putney.
 We will be launching our IF-ISA product in the next week or so, as a way for our Investors to diversify and have the potential to earn income in a tax-free environment.

 - IFISAs change what the word "savings" means in the UK

 - Frequently Asked Questions: What is an IFISA?